-Stage 2: Marking out your boxes.
+Stage 2: Marking out the boxes.

 Mark out your tabs on the card that formed the ends of your boxes as shown below.
-These will be used for fixing your top and bottom pieces or side pieces depending on how you position your box. ( see Tops bottoms and sides below.)
+These will be used for fixing your top and bottom pieces or side pieces depending on how you position the box. ( see Tops bottoms and sides below.)

 By doing this you will be able to provide a clean flat surface to join your boxes together or a flat side for you to paint and add your detail on your model Skyscraper.

 How to mark out the tabs: